Back Injury at Work Claim

 Common Causes of Back Injuries at Work

 Back injuries can be sustained in the workplace for a variety of reasons.
-Some injuries to the back may be minor, whilst others may be serious and can have long term effects.
-Back injuries are one of the most common reasons for accident at work claims and the most common causes of workplace back injuries are discussed below:
+Some are minor back injuries, whilst others may be serious and can have long term effects.
+Back injuries are one of the most common reasons for accident at work claims, and the most common causes of workplace back injuries are discussed below:

 - Injuries caused by physical work – Those in physical jobs are particularly vulnerable to sustaining back injuries at work.
 Many employees in physical jobs are required to perform manual handling tasks, lift heavy objects and perform tasks which involve lifting and moving objects.
 It is not uncommon to hear that a worker in this type of employment has suffered a back injury as a result of carrying out these types of physical tasks.